• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 General duties of a campground host include:

-Campground hosts will serve as the first contact many campers will have with the Forest Service.
+Campground hosts serve as the first contact many campers have with the Forest Service.
 The experience should leave campers with a positive attitude.

 Campground hosts must be identifiable, visible, and a positive representative of the Forest service.
 Maintain a groomed appearance, greet visitors and provide information, and display a courteous and helpful demeanor when rendering assistance to visitor questions.
 Host campsite will be tidy and welcoming to visitors.

-Campground hosts will serve as an important link to the Forest Service Recreation staff.
+Campground hosts serve as an important link to the Forest Service Recreation staff.